Jakarta Urban Challenge

 Muhammad Yunus, Nobel Peace Prize recipient and Founder, Grameen Bank

-Each winner will use the prize money to implement their project in Jakarta.
-Their progress will be tracked by the New Cities Foundation and Connect4Climate.
+Each winner used the prize money to implement their project in Jakarta.
+Their progress was tracked by the New Cities Foundation and Connect4Climate and shared with our stakeholders and broader audience.

 Photo Credit © Teguhonly